Our Experts

 In addition, he is a graduate from the Harvard Kennedy School Executive Education program on Cybersecurity: The Intersection of Policy and Technology, and the Geneva Centre for Security Policy European Training Course (ETC).
 In 2014, he was awarded the best idea answering to EEAS Deputy Secretary General thread on the EU as a security provider.
 He has also academic training from Cranfield University, University of St. Andrews, the KTH Royal Institute of Technology, and professional training from the UN Department of Safety and Security (DSS).
 He was Chair of Research & Development at ISACA Swedish Chapter and is a Certified Information Security Manager (CISM).

-Ambassador Jean-David Levitte is an Associate Fellow within the Global Fellowship Initiative of the GCSP.
+Ambassador Jean-David Levitte is the President of the Foundation Council of the GCSP and an Associate Fellow within the Global Fellowship Initiative of the GCSP.
 Today a member of the Institut de France, Jean-David Levitte has had a distinguished and outstanding career in the French Foreign Service, serving on the staff of three French Presidents and holding key senior positions in the French Foreign Service.

 From 2007 to 2012, Ambassador Levitte was the Senior Diplomatic Adviser and Sherpa of President Sarkozy.